elshadsabziyev/LandMarker-WebApp/README.md

 - Fix for map responsiveness and display issues.

 ### Version 2.0.0 (Previous Release)
-- OpenAI API integration for short summary about the landmark.
+- TogetherAI API integration for short summary about the landmark.
 - Streamlit Sharing deployment guide included.
 - Enhanced user interface and error handling.
 - Improved documentation and codebase organization.